Novare Capital Management LLC Boosts Stake in iShares S&P 500 ETF (NYSEARCA:IVV)

-Novare Capital Management LLC boosted its holdings in iShares S&P 500 ETF (NYSEARCA:IVV) by 9.4% in the third quarter, according to its most recent filing with the SEC.
-The institutional investor owned 24,795 shares of the company’s stock after buying an additional 2,137 shares during the period.
-Novare Capital Management LLC’s holdings in iShares S&P 500 ETF were worth $10,682,000 as of its most recent SEC filing.
+Novare Capital Management LLC lifted its stake in iShares S&P 500 ETF (NYSEARCA:IVV) by 9.4% in the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 24,795 shares of the company’s stock after purchasing an additional 2,137 shares during the period.
+Novare Capital Management LLC’s holdings in iShares S&P 500 ETF were worth $10,682,000 at the end of the most recent reporting period.

-Other hedge funds have also modified their holdings of the company.
-Windsor Group LTD increased its stake in iShares S&P 500 ETF by 7.3% in the 3rd quarter.
-Windsor Group LTD now owns 39,539 shares of the company’s stock worth $17,196,000 after buying an additional 2,700 shares in the last quarter.
-Divergent Wealth Advisors boosted its holdings in shares of iShares S&P 500 ETF by 21.6% during the 3rd quarter.
-Divergent Wealth Advisors now owns 376,766 shares of the company’s stock valued at $162,318,000 after purchasing an additional 66,815 shares during the last quarter.
-Avidian Wealth Solutions LLC boosted its holdings in shares of iShares S&P 500 ETF by 6.7% during the 2nd quarter.
-Avidian Wealth Solutions LLC now owns 394,438 shares of the company’s stock valued at $169,577,000 after purchasing an additional 24,884 shares during the last quarter.
-Pallas Capital Advisors LLC boosted its holdings in shares of iShares S&P 500 ETF by 34.9% during the 2nd quarter.
-Pallas Capital Advisors LLC now owns 14,081 shares of the company’s stock valued at $6,208,000 after purchasing an additional 3,640 shares during the last quarter.
-Finally, First Hawaiian Bank boosted its holdings in shares of iShares S&P 500 ETF by 1.9% during the 3rd quarter.
-First Hawaiian Bank now owns 1,290,803 shares of the company’s stock valued at $556,104,000 after purchasing an additional 23,887 shares during the last quarter.
+Other large investors also recently bought and sold shares of the company.
+Samalin Investment Counsel LLC purchased a new stake in shares of iShares S&P 500 ETF in the 2nd quarter worth $30,000.
+Atlas Capital Advisors LLC increased its stake in iShares S&P 500 ETF by 147.9% in the 3rd quarter.
+Atlas Capital Advisors LLC now owns 119 shares of the company’s stock worth $51,000 after buying an additional 71 shares in the last quarter.
+Herold Advisors Inc. purchased a new stake in iShares S&P 500 ETF in the 3rd quarter worth $55,000.
+Blume Capital Management Inc. purchased a new stake in iShares S&P 500 ETF in the 2nd quarter worth $63,000.
+Finally, Field & Main Bank purchased a new stake in iShares S&P 500 ETF in the 3rd quarter worth $68,000.

 iShares Core S&P 500 ETF (the Fund) is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance of the Standard & Poor’s 500 Index (the Index).
 The Index measures the performance of the large-capitalization sector of the United States equity market.